ErikinBC/SurvSet/README.md

 # SurvSet: An open-source time-to-event dataset respository

 `SurvSet` is the first ever open-source time-to-event dataset repository.
 The goal of `SurvSet` is to allow researchers and practioneeres to benchmark machine learning models and assess statistical methods.
-All datasets in the repository are consisently formatted to enable rapid prototyping and inference.
+All datasets in this repository are consisently formatted to enable rapid prototyping and inference.
 The origins of this dataset were for testing regularity conditions of the [False Positive Control Lasso](https://arxiv.org/abs/1903.12584).

-While `SurvSet` is designed for `python`, the formatted datasets can found in a comma-separated format within [this repo](https://github.com/ErikinBC/SurvSet/tree/main/SurvSet/_datagen/output). `SurvSet` currently has 76 datasets which vary in dimensionality (see figure below).
-This includes high-dimensional genomics datasets (p >> n) like `gse1992`, and long and skinny datasets like `hdfail`.
+While `SurvSet` is designed for `python`, the formatted datasets can found in a comma-separated format within [this folder](https://github.com/ErikinBC/SurvSet/tree/main/SurvSet/_datagen/output). `SurvSet` currently has 76 datasets which vary in dimensionality (see figure below).
+This includes high-dimensional genomics datasets (p >> n) like `gse1992`, and long and skinny datasets like `hdfail` (n >> p).

 ## Installation